Weather to delay delivery of Thursday's Star-Herald

-Because of the inclement weather in Scottsbluff and the region, newspaper delivery of the Thursday, Dec.
-15, Star-Herald will be postponed until the roads are clear and safe to travel.
+Because of the inclement weather in Scottsbluff and the region, newspaper delivery of the Wednesday, Dec.
+14, Thursday, Dec.
+15, and Friday, Dec.
+16, Star-Herald newspapers will be postponed until 11 a.m. in Scottsbluff and Gering.
+All out of town deliveries are postponed until Saturday.

+Deliveries of the Gering Courier will go out Friday, Dec.
+17 and deliveries of the Hemingford Ledger will go out Saturday, Dec.
+17.

 The Scottsbluff Star-Herald is committed to ensuring that our subscribers have up-to-date information about their delivery and subscriptions.